bripfaff/IDD-Fa18-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+The Force sensore gave the full range of voltages, 0-1023 bits so 0-5V

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 The relationship is not linear, it is more of a log function with a very fast increase in voltage with minimal force applied however harder the you push, the less the gain in voltage is.